Alpha 1.1

 • Achieving the maximum roll results causes a capacity to temporarily “Evolve”.
 Increase your current die size of the associated Capacity (for example, d4 to d6), illustrating gaining momentum or ability in the associated Capacity.

-• Player: "Carefully measuring the distance, I take a running start, aiming to leap across the gap between the skyscrapers".
+• Player: "Carefully measuring the distance, I take a running start, aiming to leap across the gap between the skyscrapers."

 Game Master: "The wind howls around you as you sprint, the ground crumbling at the edge.
-Roll your Navigate Check”.
+Roll your Navigate Check.”

 Player: "I got a 6!
-A maximum roll".
+A maximum roll!"

 Game Master: "With a heart-pounding leap, you soar across the chasm, landing gracefully on the other side.
 The precision and bravery of your action mark a significant moment in your journey.
 As a result of your maximum roll and the narrative impact of this daring maneuver, your Navigate capacity evolves from a d6 to a d8.
-Your character's confidence to traverse perilous environments has grown and you feel more equipped for facing such perils throughout the day”.
+Your character's confidence to traverse perilous environments has grown and you feel more equipped for facing such perils throughout the day.

 Advantage & Disadvantage

 The outcomes of your character’s actions are shaped by a myriad of elements, encompassing environmental conditions, emotional resilience, and luck.
 To emulate this dynamic, Enigma introduces the concepts of advantage and disadvantage, intricately designed to modify your Capacity checks, thereby enhancing the game's interactive depth and strategic complexity.
+In this section you will learn about advantage and disadvantage, when to apply their effects and how they stack and cancel each other out.

 • When circumstances favor your endeavor—be it through strategic positioning, superior gear, bolstered morale, or supportive enchantments—you gain an advantage.
 This mechanic allows you to roll two dice for the capacity check and choose the higher of the two rolls, symbolizing the edge you have in that situation.